Update you browser

 Cycling

 Many of our students also choose to cycle to College and there is plenty of bike storage available across our three campuses.
-If you do not have your own bike, there is also the Santander Cycle scheme which lets you rent bikes across the city with prices starting at £2 for 30 minutes.
+If you do not have your own bike, there is also the Santander Cycle scheme which lets you rent bikes across the city.
 Find out more about the scheme on the Santander Cycles website.

 Ways to save on living costs